Inspections & Inventories

 Landlords in England and Wales must protect a tenant's deposit in one of three government-approved schemes: TDS, DPS, or MyDeposits.
 These schemes are designed to ensure fairness and prevent landlords from making unreasonable deductions.

-Avoiding “betterment”
+Avoiding betterment

-For example, if a five-year-old mattress is stained, you cannot charge the tenant the full cost of a brand-new one.
+One of the key principles landlords must follow is to avoid betterment.
+This means you cannot improve your property at the tenant's expense.
+If a five-year-old mattress is stained, you cannot charge the tenant the full cost of a brand-new one.
 You must account for depreciation and only claim the remaining value of the item, if damage is proven.

-Here is how depreciation might work:
+Here is how depreciation might work in practice:

 • Original cost of mattress: £400